debrief/ExtractionHighlighter/README.md

 ### ExtractionHighlighter
-Library for highlighting how text matter has been extracted
+Library for highlighting how text matter has been extracted.
+Some sample output is available [here]( https://debrief.github.io/ExtractionHighlighter/)

 ### Dependencies